Recycling and The Blue Bin

 The U.S. government could actually consume their own recyclables, and require U.S. manufacturing companies to use recycled commodities, even if it's more expensive to produce.
 The idea is to add more value to recyclables.
 We have to start somewhere- eventually it will become cheaper the more efficient we get at actually recycling and reusing, rather than collecting and shipping our recyclables.

-Hopefully, this article has helped raise awareness on the trash crisis we’re in.
-Try to start a dialogue in your local communities to try to get your local municipalities involved in reaching a solution to create more value for recyclables which are being tossed in our landfills
+Hopefully, this article has helped raise awareness on the trash crisis we're in.
+Try starting a dialogue in your local communities to convince your local municipalities involved to reach a solution to create more value for recyclables which are being tossed in our landfills